Mohism-Research/Super-Taoism-Archives/bannercamp/Mohism_Staffs_newbie_guide.md

 # 1. Spiritual issues #

 The spiritual force is very powerfull, somtimes it's stronger than the nuclear bomb if the method is applied appropriately.
 The spiritual forces have several original sources: one is religion, another is philosophical thinking.
 The religion is little far behand the modern society, but the philosophy is never out of time.
-Now the two Chinese traditional phylosophy, Taoism and Mohism.
+Now we focus the two Chinese traditional phylosophy: Taoism and Mohism.
 Taoism is for self-management and keeping healthy and long-living.
 Mohism is for team-working and team descpline establishment.

 ## 1.1 Taoism ##